onzfonz/comp227/src/content/6/en/part6d.md

 // highlight-end
 ```

-Since the component does not need to access the store's state, we can simply pass <i>null</i> as the first parameter to *connect*.
+Since the component does not need to access the store's state, we can simply pass `null` as the first parameter to `connect`.

-You can find the code for our current application in its entirety in the <i>part6-5</i> branch of [this GitHub repository](https://github.com/fullstack-hy2020/redux-notes/tree/part6-5).
+You can find the code for our current application in its entirety in the *part6-5* branch of [this GitHub repository](https://github.com/fullstack-hy2020/redux-notes/tree/part6-5).

 ### Referencing action creators passed as props

-Let's direct our attention to one interesting detail in the <i>NewNote</i> component:
+Let's direct our attention to one interesting detail in the `NewNote` component:

 ```js
 import { connect } from 'react-redux'